alexwlchan/alexwlchan.net/src/_posts/2021/2021-10-06-readmes-for-open-science.md

 {%
-  slide_image
+  slide_image2
-  :deck => "ols_readme", :slide => 7,
+  filename="slide7.png"
-  :alt => "Text slide.
+  alt="Text slide.
 It has a title in green 'What should a README tell me?' and three bullet points: 'What is this project?'
 'Who should use it?'
 'How do they get started?'."
 %}

 There are lots of checklists and templates for READMEs, which you can find using Google.